 Set up the Grill

 Start off with a sizzle by making sure the barbecue is preheated to medium-high.
-Next, clear away old food and debris by scraping grills with a barbecue wire brush.
+Next, clear away old food and debris.
 Alternatively, try sticking a fork into half an onion and rubbing the cut half over the hot grills — it works!

 Ensure that raw meat, fish or poultry is kept cold until it is cooked.
 It’s also important to make sure raw proteins do not come into contact with ready-to-eat food (like cheese, sliced onions, tomatoes or bread).
 Remember to never place cooked meats on the same plate or pan that held raw meats, as this can permit cross-contamination.
 Use separate utensils, cutting boards, dishes and other cooking equipment when handling raw and cooked meats.